-A formal offer of admission, signed by the Postgraduate Admissions Officer, is the applicant’s official letter of acceptance to pursue postgraduate study at this University.
+A formal offer of admission, signed by the University Admissions Manager (Postgraduate Research), is the applicant’s official letter of acceptance to pursue postgraduate study at this University.
 The offer letter contains the following information:

 (i) Course information: start date, Faculty/School, details of degree, period of study, submission date, name of supervisors, bench fees (if appropriate);